-To apply for the Bachelor of Design Arts you must apply directly.
-There are two entry routes to ADA – via Academic Entry, OR Creative Entry.
+To apply for the Bachelor of Design Arts, you must apply directly to the Academy of Design Australia.
+There are two entry routes to the Academy: either Academic Entry or Creative Entry.
 International students must also meet the English language requirements detailed below.

 1. Academic Entry

 - Year 12 Australian Secondary Education qualification with an ATAR of 60 or equivalent (domestic or international students).
 Australian Year 12 students may apply to the Academy with their predicted ATAR to receive a conditional offer; or also submit a portfolio and attend an interview to guarantee entry regardless of the final ATAR result;